bionick87/4Dsegment2.0/README.md

 * [Test/debug](Test/debug) The code results in testing in a small UK Biobank sample.
     * multiatlasreg3D in test (29/05/19)
-	    * Problem with the multiatlasreg3D function, I'm identifying where the code fails:
+	    * Problem with the multiatlasreg3D function, I'm identifying where the code fails (single atlas):
 	        * topSimilarAtlasShapeSelection function [pass]
 	        * formHighResolutionImg function [pass]
 	            *  Fixed problem on path that caused an error in the resample, I then tested the whole pipline for ES and ED, with a single atlas (debug phase). now in testing with all atlas.